WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 ## more practically

-More often your kedro pipelines are going to use a real function rather than a lambda, and pandas dataframes.
+More often, your kedro pipelines are going to use a function rather than a lambda, and pandas DataFrames.

 ``` python